Housing, Income and Benefits

 Personal Budgets

-A Personal Budget means that someone who requires additional support or adaptations to their home is allocated a pot of money to choose and pay for the care and support they want.
+A Personal Budget means that someone who requires extra support or adaptations to their home is allocated some money.
+This allows them to choose and pay for the care and support they want.

 There are different ways you can take and manage a Personal Budget: